-In order to claim a dependency exemption or a tax credit for dependents, they must generally satisfy the requirements for a qualifying child or relative, the primary requirement being that the taxpayer claiming the dependent provided more than ½ of the dependent's support during the tax year and the dependent's residence was the same as the taxpayer's for more than ½ of the year.
+In order to claim a dependency exemption or a tax credit for dependents, the dependent must satisfy the requirements for a qualifying child or relative, the primary requirement being that the taxpayer claiming the dependent provided more than ½ of the dependent's support during the tax year and the dependent's residence was the same as the taxpayer's for more than ½ of the year.
 A taxpayer may also claim certain deductible expenses, such as medical expenses, that are paid on behalf of a qualifying child or relative.
 A non-relative can also be claimed as a dependent if he lived with the taxpayer for the entire calendar year and the living arrangement does not violate local law.

 A qualifying child must satisfy 5 requirements listed in IRC §152 (c):

 - The qualifying child must satisfy the relationship requirement, by being 1 of the following:

-- The individual must, by the end of the calendar year, be under the age of 19 or under the age of 24 if a full-time student.
+- The individual must, by the end of the calendar year, be younger than 19 or younger than 24 if a full-time student.
 There is no age limitation for a permanently disabled child.

 - Dependents must have the same principal residence as the taxpayer for more than ½ of the year.
 This residency requirement excludes temporary absences such as for illness, school, vacation, or military service where the child has every intention of returning.
 However, special rules apply to children of divorced or separated parents.
 A child who is either born or dies during the tax year is considered to have lived with the taxpayer for the entire year if the child lived in the taxpayer's home while still alive.

 - The claimed dependent must not provide more than ½ of her own support during the year.
-However, income from scholarships is not considered to be support.
+However, income from scholarships is not considered support.

-- Only one dependent can be claimed by one individual, so in those cases where more than one taxpayer can claim a dependent, the taxpayers must decide who will take the claim the exemption.
+- Only 1 dependent can be claimed by 1 individual, so in those cases where more than 1 taxpayer can claim a dependent, the taxpayers must decide who will claim the exemption.

 If a child fails to meet all the requirements of a qualifying child, the individual may still be claimed as a qualifying relative, if they meet the requirements.